cis5710/cis5710-homework/hw5-pipelined/README.md

 ## Submitting

 Run `make resource-check` and then `make zip` and submit the `pipelined.zip` file on Gradescope.
-There is a resource leaderboard for this assignment, but it is strictly informational - no points are awarded to based on the leaderboard.
+There is a resource leaderboard for this assignment, but it is strictly informational - no points are awarded based on the leaderboard results.